 SACID’s board consists of very dedicated people with intellectual disability, parents, state government, service providers, support workers and community members.
 Our self-advocates are involved in self-advocacy training so that they can “speak up’ about things that matter to them.

 SACID has been involved in many state and federal disability and carer reviews, the rights of people with intellectual disability and the closure of all Institutions being a particular interest of everyone at SACID.

 SACID has hosted many forums/presentations/seminars/symposiums to do with the health, well-being, the quality of care and the safeguarding of people who sometimes cannot speak for themselves.

 Development Disability Western Australia (DDWA)

-Developmental Disability Western Australia (DDWA) is the oldest and most trusted source of independent information, advocacy and support for people with intellectual and other developmental disabilities, their families and the people who support them in Western Australia.
+Developmental Disability WA was established in 1985 and is a trusted source of independent information, advocacy, education and support for people with intellectual and other developmental disability, their families and the people who support them.